synchealthlabs/graphstore/README.md

 ## Back end integrations

-Currently the library has connectors for the Firebase realtime database and for a JSON-based in memory store.
+Currently the library has connectors for the Firebase realtime database, a JSON-based in memory store, and a cross-domain parent-iframe-worker store.

 ## Installation for development